yairdar/aguide/docs/base-tutorials/a-tasker/c01_getting_started/README.md

 To create a new taskfile in the directory run a command:
 `task –init`
 A new file, Taskfile.yaml, will appear.
 Open this file in any text editor.
-It content will look like this:
+Its content will look like this:

 ```yaml
 # https://taskfile.dev